-Mount Elizabeth Hospital Liver Transplant Programme Mount Elizabeth Mount Elizabeth Hospital is a tertiary hospital with 345 beds operated by IHH Healthcare.
+Mount Elizabeth Hospital Liver Transplant Programme

+Mount Elizabeth Hospital is a tertiary hospital with 345 beds operated by IHH Healthcare.
 Opened since 8 December 1979, the hospital has consistently delivered clinical and service excellence to our patients.
 Today, Mount Elizabeth Hospital offers a full range of medical services helmed by more than 1,500 leading specialists who are supported by highly-trained healthcare professionals.
 The hospital is equipped with 13 operating theatres, 2 intensive care units with 24 beds and a range of room types to cater to different needs.
 Together with a team of experts for living donor transplant, we have helped many patients in need of liver and kidney transplants over the past 20 years.
-Liver Transplant Programme | 01 Causes of Liver Failure Liver failure, also known as end-stage liver disease (ESLD), may be the result of serious liver injury or liver disease.
-Liver failure may happen quickly or over a longer period of time, depending on whether it is acute or chronic in nature.
+Reflecting our commitment to clinical and service quality, the hospital is awarded "Hospital of the Year in Asia Pacific" by Global Health and Travel for seven consecutive years since 2016.